 At any rate, the pick-different-thresholds approach to mitigating disparities seems unsatisfying, because it is crude and uses the group attribute as the sole criterion for redistribution.
 It does not account for the underlying reasons why two candidates with the same observable attributes (except for group membership) may be deserving of different treatment.

 But there are other possible interventions, and we’ll discuss one.
 To motivate it, let’s take a step back and ask why the company wants to decrease the demographic disparity in hiring.

 How do we operationalize diversity in a selection task?
 If we had a distance function between pairs of candidates, we could measure the average distance between selected candidates.
 As a strawman, let’s say we use the Euclidean distance based on the GPA and interview score.
 If we incorporated such a diversity criterion into the objective function, it would result in a model where the GPA is weighted less.
-This technique has the advantage of being blind: we didn’t explicitly consider the group membership, but as a side-effect of insisting on diversity of the other observable attributes, we have also improved demographic diversity.
+This technique doesn’t explicitly consider the group membership.
+Rather, as a side-effect of insisting on diversity of the other observable attributes, it also improves demographic diversity.
 However, a careless application of such an intervention can easily go wrong: for example, the model might give weight to attributes that are completely irrelevant to the task.